Joint mortgages

 One option is to buy the other person out so the property can be transferred into just one name.
 However, this is likely to be expensive, and they will also need to be able to pay monthly payments on their own.

-Alternatively, you could agree to sell the property and split the proceeds of the sale between you.
+Alternatively, you could agree to sell the property and split the sale proceeds between you.
 It may also be possible to keep the property but rent it out, sharing any rental income between you.

 If you decide to rent the property out, check this with your lender first.
 Most residential mortgages do not allow you to rent the property out, and you may need to remortgage to a buy-to-let product first.

 Taking out a joint mortgage also means entering into a financial relationship with the other applicants.
-This means your credit report can become linked to them, and their financial actions could affect your rating.
+Their financial actions could affect your rating, as your credit report can become linked to them.

 For this reason, it's best to only take out a mortgage with somebody you trust and who has a good credit record.

-It’s possible to get one with friends.
-Most lenders don’t stipulate that you need to be in a relationship or related to take a mortgage together, provided both applicants meet the eligibility criteria.
+Most lenders don't stipulate that you must be in a relationship or related to take a mortgage together, provided both applicants meet the eligibility criteria.

-Each applicant will need to provide evidence of their income and successfully pass a credit check.
-They will also have to meet any other requirements, for example, be below the lender’s maximum age limit, which can be anything from 65 to 90.
+Each applicant must provide evidence of income and successfully pass a credit check.
+They will also have to meet other requirements, such as being below the lender's maximum age limit, which can be anything from 65 to 90.

 Get a mortgage with Better.co.uk today